The Worshipful Company of Butchers' Societies

 poker cards

-The events are normally held in the VIP Poker Room at the Grosvenor Casino, Edgware Road, London.
-We are always well looked after by the professional croupiers and tournament directors at the venue who are used to dealing for professional players and our standard of play often induces a wry smile...
+We have played in the VIP Poker Room at the Grosvenor Casino, Edgware Road, and the Hippodrome Casino, Leicester Square.
+We are always well looked after by the professional croupiers and tournament directors at the venue who are used to dealing for professional players and our standard of play often induces a wry smile.

 Upcoming tournaments will be featured on the events page and in our regular email bulletins.